hnenonen/tsoha-nenonen/README.md

 STATUS
 -- 21.8.2022
  - You can make a team and others can join it with correct password
+ - You can take tasks, and change their status TODO->WORKING->DONE
  - You can leave comments into tasks
  - using css and bootstrap